Skip to content Accessibility statement

 This course allows you to specialise across a wide range of music activities (including performance and composition) and studio-based arts.
 We provide a skill set which highlights enterprise, enabling you to take creative, design and managerial roles in projects that will prepare you for a career in the music and audio industries.
 To this end, the course addresses a wide array of contemporary contexts for music production: from pop studio practice, to classical recording of ensembles and instrumentalists.

 You'll also engage with extensive practical and theoretical coverage of new systems and philosophies for sound and music creation and performance.
-This is combined with an evidence-based approach to audio principles and studio technique, drawing on relevant engineering practice and scientific knowledge.
-This will enable next-generation tools to be designed, developed and used.
+This is combined with an evidence-based approach to audio principles and studio techniques, drawing on relevant music and technological practices, and developing forward-thinking practitioners.

 You will benefit from modules in creative entrepreneurship, developing individual work and research under close supervision by staff with significant industrial and creative experience.
 These modules will allow you to reflect critically and help you respond to the demands of the professional environment.